Pugnatorr/ReportShield/README.md

 **Stake Holders:**
 **Users:**
-The main userbase foe the study will be the main userbase of social media teens and young adults aged 13-30.
+The main userbase for the study will be the main userbase of social media teens and young adults aged 13-30.
 They must be of diverse race as well as gender.
 There should be no minimum or cap on their income level.
 Their sexual orientation should also be diverse as cyberbullying can target those of differing races, genders, or sexual orientations thus it’s encouraged that these demographics be diverse.
 They also use social media often throughout their day.
 They use it for entertainment, education, networking, and for a professional setting.
 **Social Media Platforms:**
 These companies benefit from reducing harmful content on their platforms.
 This will improve the safety of their users.
 Which in turn will raise their user retention and compliance with their company guidelines.
 Their platforms will also make more money due to more advertisers willing to promote their products on these platforms due to a reduction in explicit content.
 **Law Enforcement:**